About Earth Overshoot Day

 History

-The concept of Earth Overshoot Day was first conceived by Andrew Simms of the UK think tank New Economics Foundation, which partnered with Global Footprint Network in 2006 to launch the first global Earth Overshoot Day campaign.
-WWF, the world’s largest conservation organization, has participated in Earth Overshoot Day since 2007.
+The idea of Earth Overshoot Day was first suggested by our colleague Andrew Simms, who then worked at the UK think tank New Economics Foundation.
+That Foundation then partnered with Global Footprint Network in 2006 to launch the first global Earth Overshoot Day campaign.
+WWF, the world’s largest conservation organization, has participated in Earth Overshoot Day since 2007.Since then, Earth Overshoot Day has grown exponentially and typically generates over 10 billion media impressions (“impressions” means number of people that those platforms can reach who report about Earth Overshoot Day).

 Learn more about the Ecological Footprint